freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/angular/animations/index.md

 }
 ```

 The above example performs a very simple color swap with each button click.
 Of course, the color transitions quickly in a linear fade as per `animate('1000ms linear')`.
-The animation binds to the button by matching the first argument of `tigger(...)` to the `[@toggleClick]` animation binding.
+The animation binds to the button by matching the first argument of `trigger(...)` to the `[@toggleClick]` animation binding.

 The binding binds to the value of `isGreen` from the component class.
 This value determines the resulting color as set by the two `style(...)` methods inside the `trigger(...)` block.
 The animation binding is one-way so that changes to `isGreen` in the component class notify the template binding.
 That is, the animation binding `[@toggleClick]`.